 Software management is one of the biggest challenges related to device management and migration.
-An entire science has been built around finding application and software management solutions: Incompatibilities, conflicts, installations, delivery, license management and retirement are just a few of the issues you must master if you want to be in complete control of your desktop and
+An entire science has been built around finding application and software management solutions: Incompatibilities, conflicts, installations, delivery, license management and retirement are just a few of the issues you must master if you want to be in complete control of your desktop and mobile network.

 Imagine the following scenario: User A works with Computer A for one or two years.
 Over time, several software products -- commercial or in-house -- are deployed to the system, along with updates and service packs for each product.
 Then User A moves on to a new position and a different computer within your organization while a new user -- User B -- gets Computer A, but because User B has a different role, he requires different software products.
 Ask yourself: What does your organization do when faced with this situation?
 Which of these two options do you pick?